 Yvonne’s career has been as a teacher, Headmistress, publisher and writer.
-She was Head of the City of London School for Girls (1995 – 2007) and Head of St. Helen’, Northwood (1987-2005).
+She was Head of the City of London School for Girls (1995 – 2007) and Head of St. Helen’s, Northwood (1987-1995).
 She is a passionate Educationalist and set up and co-ordinated a number of Independent and State School Partnerships, including one with Eton College and schools in Slough and another with schools in the Haberdashers’ Federation.
 She advises schools on change management and leadership; appraises Heads and Senior Managers and is a public speaker.

 Yvonne is immediate Past Master of the Company of Educators, a JP in the City of London and a liveryman of the Worshipful Company of Innholders and a Governor of Berkhamsted School, Brighton University and on the Court of City University.
 She was recently made a Fellow of the College of Teachers.
 Yvonne is also a member of the Education Panel for the Wolfson Foundation and a Trustee of the 9/11 London Project and of the Charity, Tomorrow’s Achievers.

 She was awarded an OBE in 2008 for her services to education in London.